‘Fortnite’ maker Epic faces uphill antitrust battle with Apple

 Apple’s public defense, thus far, has been to accuse Epic of trying to use the legal system to coerce the iPhone maker to cut a unique deal that would benefit Epic.
 The iPhone maker has insisted that it holds to its rules, and doesn’t make exceptions.
 This is, pointedly, not always the case: Emails released by the U.S. House Judiciary Committee show an exchange between an Apple executive and Jeff Bezos, the CEO of Amazon, in which Apple offers Bezos a discounted rate of 15 percent.
 [Bezos also owns The Washington Post.]

-“It’s not like they have these hard and fast rules,” says Wu.
+“It’s not like they have these hard and fast rules,” says Tim Wu, author of “The Curse of Bigness: Antitrust in the New Gilded Age” and a professor at Columbia Law School.
 “It’s like a restaurant where there’s no tables unless there’s a table.”

 But while this may help Epic in the court of public opinion, it may not be of much use in an antitrust case.
 Antitrust is not traditionally viewed as a venue in which to haggle over prices, but rather whether a company is illegally exploiting a monopoly.